Joseph Johnson (publisher): Translations

-As part of his endeavour to expose the public to more foreign-language works, Johnson facilitated the translation of educational texts, serious fiction, and philosophy (he was less interested in translating popular novels).
+Johnson facilitated the translation of educational texts, serious fiction, and philosophy (he was less interested in translating popular novels).
 In particular, he promoted the translation of the works of persecuted French Girondins, such as Condorcet's Outlines of an Historical View of the Progress of the Human Mind (1795) and Madame Roland's An Appeal to Impartial Posterity (1795), which he had released in English within weeks of its debut in France.
 His publication of a translation of Constanin Volney's deistic Les Ruines, ou méditations sur les révolutions des empires (1791) quickly became a bestseller.
 Johnson also had some of the most prominent French children's literature translated, such as the works of Madame de Genlis.

 Johnson's most significant contribution in this area was his promotion of German-language literature.
 Fuseli encouraged him to publish translations of important new German authors, such as Goethe and Schiller.
 Johnson was one of the few British publishers arranging for the translation of German moral philosophy in the 1790s, and his most important translated publication was arguably Johann Herder's Ideen zur Philosophie der Geschichte der Menschheit (1776), which introduced many of the historical and anthropological methods of thought already present on the Continent to Britons.
 Instead of attempting to faithfully reproduce texts, almost all of Johnson's translators followed the 18th-century practice of freely adapting their texts, for example by substituting "British" counterparts of "German" examples.